Quantum Control Landscapes: A Closer Look: Background and Mathematical Prerequisites

 \section{Background and Mathematical Prerequisites}

 The focus of this paper is quantum systems subject to Hamiltonian evolution governed by the Schrodinger equation.
-Although the latter generally applies to states evolving over an infinite-dimensional Hilbert space, we restrict our attention to finite-dimensional systems.
-This is the usual context for work on control of quantum systems and motivated by the fact that in practice one is usually either dealing with a system that intrinsically has a finite number of degrees of freedom such as a collection of spins, or for which the Hilbert space can be faithfully truncated, and the controlled dynamics is restricted to finite-dimensional subspace of interest.
+Although the latter generally applies to states evolving over an infinite-dimensional Hilbert space, we restrict our attention to systems where the \emph{Hilbert space} of interest $\H$ is \emph{finite-dimensional}.
+However, our problems will be infinite-dimensional in that the \emph{space of controls} is an \emph{infinite-dimensional} function space.
+This is the context for a considerable amount of work on control of quantum systems, and can be partly motivated by the fact that in practice one is usually either dealing with a system that intrinsically has a finite number of degrees of freedom such as a collection of spins, or for which the Hilbert space can be faithfully truncated and the controlled dynamics restricted to finite-dimensional subspace of interest.
 Assuming this Hilbert space has dimension $N$, the evolution of the system can be described by a unitary operator $U_f(t)\in\UU(N)$ satisfying the Schrodinger equation

 where $I$ is the identity matrix in $\UU(N)$ and $H_f(t)$ is the Hamiltonian of the system, which in our case will be control-dependent, as will be indicated by the subscript $f$.
 For simplicity the control dependence will be assumed to be linear in the (real-valued) controls $f_m(t)$,